 Discouraging presenteeism can be more challenging than it sounds.
 It’s the responsibility of company leadership and managers to ensure employees are encouraged to take time off when they’re feeling ill, especially in the wake of the COVID-19 pandemic.

 Part of discouraging presenteeism means ensuring workers have the tools that let them stay home, including adequate time off and the ability to do their jobs from home when needed.

 FYI: As a small business leader, you need to know and understand federal and local sick leave laws.

 How big of a problem is presenteeism?

-Presenteeism isn’t just a risk to the well-being of colleagues and their families; it also represents a huge economic cost.
-The American Productivity Audit estimates that presenteeism costs the U.S. economy $150 billion in lost productivity every year.
-For small businesses, runaway costs associated with presenteeism could seriously threaten operational continuity.
-Businesses need to be proactive in their approach to preventing presenteeism before it becomes a problem.
+Presenteeism isn’t just a risk to colleagues and their families; it also represents a substantial economic cost.
+The American Productivity Audit estimates that presenteeism costs the U.S. economy $150 billion in lost productivity every year, as reported in Harvard Business Review.